 Hagar, when she saw she was pregnant, despised Sarai as a childless old woman.
 Sarai was now furious.
 Her plan had backfired; however, she did not take responsibility for it but blamed Abram for going along with it.
 Abram wanted family peace and so told Sarai she could do as she pleased with Hagar.
 Sarai took her womanly vengeance out on Hagar who fled into the desert to escape her wrath.
 An angel met with Hagar and instructed her to return to Sarai.
-We don’t know how she was treated on her return but she gave birth to a son, Ishmael, and they both lived with the family.
+We don’t know how she was treated on her return, but she gave birth to a son, Ishmael, and they both lived with the family.

 Earlier [Gen. 15] Abram entered into a Blood Covenant with God.
-Now as part of that covenant God introduces circumcision and gave a name change.
-Abram becomes Abraham and Sarai’s name is also changed to Sarah.
+Now as part of that covenant God introduced circumcision and gave a name change.
+Abram becomes Abraham and Sarai’s name is changed to Sarah.
 During this time God told Abraham, and I’m sure he passed it on to beloved Sarah, that Sarah would become the “Mother Of Nations” and kings would be among her descendants!
 For an 89 year old childless woman this would be incredible and she may have wondered if Abraham had been at the wine.

 Later that year the Lord and two angels, in guise of men, came for a visit.
 Again, they confirmed to Abraham that within a year he would have a son by Sarah.
 Sarah was listening by the tent door and laughed to herself when she heard it.
 The Lord asked Sarah why she had laughed and, in fear and embarrassment, she lied about it.
 Although she doubted at first, Hebrews 11 said she came to believe the promise…and it was fulfilled.
 When Abraham was 100 and she was 90, Sarah gave birth to Isaac.

 Family peace was to be interrupted once again, though.
-One day Sarah saw Ishmael making fun of Isaac.
+One day Sarah saw Ishmael making fun of her beloved Isaac.
 All her womanly protection instincts flared up and she demanded that Hagar and Ishmael be sent packing.
 Abraham was hurt by the thought of sending them away.
 He loved Ishmael, as well.
 But a word from God confirmed it was the right thing to do.
 So with gifts to start them on a new life, they were sent away.

 Sarah lived to the age of 127 and was buried in Hebron in Canaan.
 Sarah was a woman who knew much sorrow, disappointment and danger, but she also experienced great joy and became one of the most honoured women in the world.
 She had her faults, as we all do, but she was still used by God to begin the nation from which Jesus Christ would come.